-A Dun & Bradstreet study examined business failure causes, as shown in Table 24-1.
-Economic factors include industry weakness and poor location.
-Financial factors include too much debt and insufficient capital.
-The importance of the different factors varies over time, depending on such things as the state of the economy and the level of interest rates.
-Also, most business failures occur because a number of factors combine to make the business unsustainable.
+A company's intrinsic value is the present value of its expected future free cash flows.
+There are many factors that can cause this value to decline.
+These factors include general economic conditions, industry trends, and company-specific problems such as shifting consumer tastes, obsolescent technology, and changing demographics in existing retail locations.
+Financial factors, such as too much debt and unexpected increases in interest rates, can also cause business failures.
+The importance of the different factors varies over time, and most business failures occur because a number of factors combine to make the business unsustainable.
 Further, case studies show that financial difficulties are usually the result of a series of errors, misjudgments, and interrelated weaknesses that can be attributed directly or indirectly to management.
+In a few cases, such as Enron and WorldCom, fraud leads to bankruptcy.

 As you might guess, signs of potential financial distress are generally evident in a ratio analysis long before the firm actually fails, and researchers use ratio analysis to predict the probability that a given firm will go bankrupt.
+Financial analysts constantly are seeking ways to assess a firm's likelihood of going bankrupt.
+We discuss one method, multiple discriminant analysis (MDA), in Web Extension 22A.